All of the Facts

 A. The total contract price will be paid in nine equal installment payments when moving in at the fall semester and four installments when moving in at the spring semester; each is due on the first of the month.
-Your first installment payment is due on August 1, 2016 for the fall semester (January 1 for the spring semester).
+Your first installment payment is due on August 1 for the fall semester (January 1 for the spring semester).
 You will make one payment on or before the first of the month for each subsequent month.
-Your last payment will be made on April 1, 2017 (2016 for the spring semester).
+Your last payment will be made on April 1.

 Q. Are any utilities included in the price?

 A. Yes.
-Heat, electric, furniture, and Internet with speeds up to 100 Mbps are included for a flat $25/mo Utility and Tech Fee.
-Cable TV is also included at Dorm@Lucky.
+Heat, electric, furniture, laundry, and Internet with speeds up to 1 Gbps are included for a flat $65/mo.
+Facilities Fee.

 Q. Do I need insurance coverage?